 But others do not.
 What to do with my fireplace in the summer is one of those questions I have figured out the answer to.

-This was an idea that came from Pinterest.
-My niece (the one who made herself sick doing Bikram Yoga and had to go home and drink all of her kids Pedialyte.) has become addicted to Pinterest and is constantly sending me things.
-She forgets all about them once she’s sent them while I … do not.
+This was an fireplace idea I implemented a few years ago.
+The inspiration came from Pinterest.
+My niece (the one who made herself sick doing Bikram Yoga and had to go home and drink all of her kids Pedialyte.) had recently become addicted to Pinterest and was constantly sending me things.

-This fireplace idea was inspired by a pin that did a similar thing, but with a stack of wood as opposed to wood in the actual fireplace.
-Either way it looks great.
-Thank you Pinterest. (sorry can’t attribute to where it came from … it was one of those stupid pins that doesn’t seem to lead anywhere)
+This fireplace idea was inspired by a Pin she sent me that showed a stack of logs beside a fireplace with the ends painted.
+Thank you Pinterest. (sorry can't attribute to where it came from ... it was one of those stupid pins that doesn't seem to lead anywhere)

 I took the idea one step further and displayed the painter's palette that I used to mix my colours on.
 It's on a picture stand on the mantle.